 The Colorado SOS has created an electronic notary tutorial.

 Colorado Remote Online Notarization (RON) Update

-Note: Some states, including Virginia, have approved the use of remote online notarization (RON) by two-way audio/video communication with a remote notary.
+Note: Over 20 states, including Virginia, have approved the use of remote online notarization (RON) by two-way audio/video communication with a remote notary.

-Colorado lawmakers have proposed the use of remote online notarization, in 2018 and 2019, but the bills did not pass the state legislature.
+Colorado lawmakers proposed the use of remote online notarization, in 2018 and 2019, but the bills did not pass the state legislature.
 The proposed maximum fee for remote notarization was $25.
-Watch for another proposal in the 2020 session, beginning in January.
+Another RON bill was submitted in January 2020 and is pending review and approval, but the legislature took an emergency recess.
 The SOS would develop notary rules for implementing remote online notarization.